 The Poly in Polymath Means “Much or Many”

-Therefore in order to follow a “polymath” approach, we need to follower multiple areas of expertise.
+Therefore in order to follow a “polymath” approach, we need to encompass multiple areas of expertise.
 The trick to doing this is to not do all of them at once, but to build it up over time.
 Being polymathic isn’t a hard skill, and for some like myself or Da Vinci it came more naturally.
 However it is just a way of thinking about progression nothing more.

 Progress in your life with one skill, then you have a specialty.